Use Bindplane with Google SecOps

 To learn how to reduce log volume, see Reduce Log Volume with the Severity Filter.

-Bindlplane integrations with third-party agents
+Bindplane integrations with third-party collectors

-Although Bindplane is more powerful when you use the Bindplane agent for collection at the edge, in most cases, Bindplane can remain within your existing infrastructure.
+Although Bindplane is more powerful when you use the Bindplane collector for collection at the edge, in most cases, Bindplane can remain within your existing infrastructure.
 For example, if you are already using Fluent Bit or Splunk Universal Forwarders, you can continue doing so.

-Bindlplane integration with Splunk
+Bindplane integration with Splunk

 To learn about Splunk with Bindplane, see the following:

-Bindlplane integrations with other third-party agents
+Bindplane integrations with other third-party collectors

 Silent Host Monitoring